aliftype/mada/README.md

 Mada can work also as a display typeface giving modernist and simplistic feeling.

-Mada comes in 5 weights (Light, Regular, SemiBold, Bold and Black).
+Mada comes in 5 weights (Light, Regular, SemiBold, Bold and Black), as well as an interpolatable variable font that can provide any intermediate weights on the flay.

 Building
 --------